writethedocs/www/docs/organizer-guide/meetups/starting.rst

 ---------------------

 * Arrive early.
-* Provide directions to your Meetup if/as needed.
+* Provide directions to your Meetup.
 * Greet everyone and make them feel welcome.
 * Help your speakers get set up.
 Put them at ease.
+* Do a head-count at to help you know how many people to expect at future Meetups.
 * Monitor the comments on your Meetup page.
-* Live tweet your µeetup.
+* Live tweet your Meetup.

 Troubleshooting
 ---------------

-Meetups don't always happen in the way you planned.
-The following list include problems that you may encounter:
+Meetups don't always go according to plan.
+The following list summarizes some of the problems that you might encounter with potential solutions:

 What happens when your speaker cancels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~